Key Learning Objectives:

-Maintaining a high ratio of NAD+ to NADH is important, because the NAD+-consuming enzymes mediate many fundamental cellular processes important for healthy aging.
-They are involved in adjustments to the environmental and in the control of many cellular events.
+Maintaining a high ratio of NAD+ to NADH is important because the NAD+-consuming enzymes mediate many fundamental cellular processes important for healthy aging.
+They are involved in adjustments to the environment and in the control of many cellular events.
 The post-translational protein modifications induced by these enzymes impact gene expression, cell cycle progression, insulin secretion, DNA repair, apoptosis, and aging-associated pathways and processes.

 Figure 5.
 NAD+-Consuming Reactions